 Our favorite ratio is now one part cinnamon to four parts sugar (1:4).
-It's flexible and strikes the ideal mix between sweetness and spiciness!
+It's flexible.
+It strikes the ideal mix between sweetness and spiciness!

 Use it as a filling for cinnamon rolls or sprinkle it over muffins, pie crust, or buttered toast.
-For a little additional kick, we've even been known to add some to our morning coffee.
+We've even been known to add some to our morning coffee for a little additional kick.

 This and other seasoning blends are also excellent food gifts.
 The ideal treat for a holiday hostess is to pour it into a lovely tiny jar and wrap it with twine.